OfficeDev/Outlook-Add-in-Scream/Readme.md

-# Outlook Add-in: Using RoamingSettings to store add-in state in a user's mailbox.
+# Outlook Add-in: Using RoamingSettings to store add-in state in a user's mailbox

 **Table of contents**